Bayesian Semi-supervised Multi-category Classification under Nonparanormality: Model selection

 In the simulation studies, to save computation time, we run the procedure with $J=8, \ldots, 15$, each for $500$ iterations to get a decision rule.
-Then we choose the best $J$ according to the low density assumption introduced above and then run $10000$ iterations to get the final classifier.
+Then, we choose the best $J$ according to the low-density assumption introduced above and then run $10000$ iterations to reject the first $2000$ samples as burn-in to get the final classifier.